RBGKew/powop-infrastructure/README.md

 The POWO site deployment is the collection of services that makes up POWO (and related sites) - it combines the Helm configuration in `powo/` with the images built by the `powop` repo build process.

 The site is redeployed from scratch every week by the POWO builder - Helm release, data, everything!
 However this build takes time and only occurs once weekly and is more aimed at keeping data up to date than making releases.
-For making releases there are two more convenient options than waiting for the weekly build: [image update](#image-update) and [trigger build](#trigger-build).
+For making releases there are two more convenient options than waiting for the weekly build: [upgrade](#upgrade) or [build](#trigger-build).

-## Image update
+## Upgrade

-If you are just making changes to the portal/dashboard it is possible to deploy these without rebuilding all the data.
+If you are just making changes to the portal/dashboard and there _no_ data changes you can deploy without rebuilding all the data.

 To do this you need to: